 Customer retention: The number of monthly or annual renewals or re-purchases by existing customers can be measured.
-Companies can check if these existing customers have approached support or have been proactively approached by support to resolve any issue or questions.
+Companies can check if these existing customers have approached support or have been proactively approached by support to resolve any issues or questions.

 Net Promoter Score (NPS): Companies can measure customer loyalty by looking at their Net Promoter Score.
-NPS shows the likelihood of customers recommending the company’s product or a brand in general to others.
+NPS shows the likelihood of customers recommending the company’s product or brand to others.
 This can be measured by simply asking the customer in a survey or even at the end of a support interaction.
 It can take the form of a 1 - 10 ratio with the question - “How likely are you to recommend our product or service to others?”
 To get the NPS, subtract the percentage of detractors from the percentage of promoters.

-Employee productivity: Here, the focus is on how much time is being saved by support agents due to resolving support tickets faster, solving support issues, and proactively reaching out to the customer before the issue is known.
-Companies can save money on manual labor especially when support is supplemented with AI-powered software.
+Employee productivity: Here, the focus is on how much time is saved by support agents due to resolving support tickets faster, solving support issues, and proactively reaching out to the customer before the issue is known.
+Companies can save money on manual labor, especially when support is supplemented with AI-powered software.

 Long-term business relationships: Delightful customer support leads to long-term customers.
 This can increase a company’s Customer Lifetime Value (CLV).
 CLV is the total value of a customer to a business over the entire business relationship.
 Ideally, companies want to earn more from a customer over time so it covers the cost of getting the customer with additional profits.
 It is cheaper to retain customers than to acquire new ones.
 Thus, it makes sense to invest in building relationships with existing customers and keeping them satisfied and delighted with positive experiences.

 The statistics say it all: